REDS: Rule Extraction for Discovering Scenarios: Conclusions

-\begin{acks} This work was supported by the German Research Foundation (Deutsche Forschungsgemeinschaft), Research Training Group 2153: ``Energy Status Data~-- Informatics Methods for its Collection, Analysis and Exploitation''.
-We also thank Georg Steinbuss, Edouard Fouche for fruitful discussions and Tien Bach Nguyen for help with the code. \end{acks}
+\begin{acks} This work was supported by the \grantsponsor{}{German Research Foundation (Deutsche Forschungsgemeinschaft)}{}, Research Training Group \grantnum{}{2153}: ``Energy Status Data~--- Informatics Methods for its Collection, Analysis and Exploitation''.
+We thank the anonymous referees for their valuable comments and helpful suggestions.
+We also thank Georg Steinbu{\ss}, Edouard Fouch\'e, Pavel Obraztcov and Tien Bach Nguyen for fruitful discussions and other support. \end{acks}